vince-nyanga/vince-nyanga.github.io/_posts/2022-01-03-linkedlist-search.md

 ## FindFirst

 In this method we are going to start at the head on the list and move forward until we find the first item that matches our criteria.
-The best case scenario is when the head matches the criteria which means we will have **_O(1)_** complexity.
-However, **_O(n)_** should be the most common complexity.
+The best case scenario is when the head matches the criteria which means we will have $$ O(1) $$ complexity.
+However, $$ O(n) $$ should be the most common complexity.
 Here's the implementation:

 ```csharp
 public Node<T> FindFirst(T value)